 When starting Player - either manually or automatically - you can decide whether it should run the last opened experience or just display the Experiences panel.
 Select the checkbox for the option you prefer.

-Touch and hold the highlighted area of the Splash-screen after launching the Player to bypass the automatic launch of the last played experience.
+Touch and hold the highlighted area of the Splash-screen after launching Player to bypass the automatic launch of the last played experience.
 The Experiences panel will be displayed instead.

 Experience Exit Preferences (all platforms other than Windows)